BlinkTagInc/node-gtfs/README.md

 GTFS-Realtime enumeration types suggest the values known to this release while remaining open to future values added by the specification.

+Configuration types are organized by operation instead of one permissive catch-all interface:

+- `GtfsSqliteImportConfig` for `importGtfs()`
+- `GtfsImportConfig` for the database-independent input to `importGtfsToKysely()`
+- `GtfsExportConfig` for `exportGtfs()`
+- `GtfsRealtimeConfig` for `updateGtfsRealtime()`

+Each static feed uses `GtfsFeedConfig`, which requires exactly one of `url` or `path`.
+Realtime-only feeds use `GtfsRealtimeFeedConfig`, so they do not need a fake static source. `GtfsFileBackedTableName` is inferred from every file-backed schema and is used by the `exclude` option.

+Getter query, selected-field, and ordering types are inferred from their row schema.
+Selecting fields narrows the returned row type, and only `getStops()` accepts the `bounding_box_side_m` option.
+Lower-level reusable types such as `RowQuery`, `RowOrderBy`, `SelectedRow`, `SqliteQueryOptions`, and `StopQueryOptions` are exported from the root package.

+The former broad `Config`, `ConfigAgency`, `TableNames`, `QueryOptions`, `JoinOptions`, `QueryResult`, `SqlValue`, `SqlWhere`, and `UnixTimestamp` types have been removed.
+SQL-fragment and bind-value types are now implementation details rather than part of the public API.

 ## Configuration

 Copy `config-sample.json` to `config.json` and then add your projects configuration to `config.json`.

+The table below lists all supported options.
+The TypeScript operation-specific types above intentionally expose only the options used by each operation; for example, an export configuration does not require `agencies`, and a Kysely import configuration does not accept SQLite connection options.

     cp config-sample.json config.json